Bgrlgymnast/credit-risk-classification/report-template.md

     - total debt
     - loan status

-* Based on these variables variables we want the model to be able to learn and predict whether the loan will be heathly or high risk.
+* Based on these variables we want the model to be able to learn and predict whether the loan will be heathly or high-risk.

-* The stages used in this process was"
+* The stages used in this process were:
     - Processing Data (reading csv file)
-    - creating label sets for X and y
+    - Creating label sets for X and y
     - Training Data (train_test_split)
     - Logistic Regression (with fitting it into the model)
     - Predictions
     - Creating confusin matrix
     - Creating classification report
+    - Analysis of model findings

 ## Results

-Using bulleted lists, describe the accuracy scores and the precision and recall scores of all machine learning models.
+Accuracy scores and the precision & recall scores of all machine learning models.

-* Machine Learning Model 1:
-    * Description of Model 1 Accuracy, Precision, and Recall scores.
+* **Healthy Loans ("0")**:
+    - Precision
+    - Recall
+    - F-1

+* **High-Risk Loans ("01")**:
+    - Precision
+    - Recall
+    - F-1

 ## Summary

 Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
 For example: